1st Ayrshire and Galloway Artillery Volunteers: Interwar years

 Field Brigades were termed Field Regiments from 1938 onwards.

 The establishment of a TA divisional artillery brigade was four 6-gun batteries, three equipped with 18-pounders and one with 4.5-inch howitzers, all of World War I patterns.
 However, the batteries only held four guns in peacetime.
 The guns and their first-line ammunition wagons were still horsedrawn and the battery staffs were mounted.
 Partial mechanisation was carried out from 1927, but the guns retained iron-tyred wheels until pneumatic tyres began to be introduced just before World War II.
-In 1924 the RFA was subsumed into the Royal Artillery (RA), and the word 'Field' was inserted into the titles of its brigades and batteries.
+In 1924, the RFA was subsumed into the Royal Artillery (RA), and the word 'Field' was inserted into the titles of its brigades and batteries.

-In 1938 the RA modernised its nomenclature and a lieutenant-colonel's command was designated a 'regiment' rather than a 'brigade'; this applied to TA field brigades from 1 November 1938.
+In 1938, the RA modernised its nomenclature and a lieutenant-colonel's command was designated a 'regiment' rather than a 'brigade'; this applied to TA field brigades from 1 November 1938.

 World War II

 Mobilisation

 The TA was doubled in size after the Munich Crisis, and most regiments split to form duplicates.
 Part of the reorganisation was that field regiments changed from four six-gun batteries to an establishment of two batteries, each of three four-gun troops.
-For the 79th (Lowland) Fd Rgt this resulted in the following organisation from 12 June 1939:Farndale, Years of Defeat, p.
-9.Scottish Command 3 September 1939 at Patriot Files.
+For the 79th (Lowland) Fd Rgt, this resulted in the following organisation from 12 June 1939: